rrvt/RWracesDB/RWracesDB/README.md

 ## Updates

+### Update 11/25/20

+Library improvement project integrated into this application.
+Then I noticed that the Doc module had too many unrelated functions.
+This led to refactoring the program into many classes which are called for the Doc module as a consequence of the user selecting a command.

 ### Update 9/27/20
 Added a feature to display and save the non-former members for which badges may be created.
 The list may be sorted by expiration date of the badge or by the member's call sign.